World Land Trust is working to protect the Atlantic Forest in three critical areas: Argentina, Brazil and Paraguay.

 Despite the colossal loss of its area and habitat fragmentation, the Atlantic Rainforest ecoregion is still ranked in the top five of the world’s biodiversity hotspots and is one of the highest priorities for conservation action globally.
 It is a treasure trove of biodiversity and home to over 20,000 plant species, of which 40 per cent are endemic.

 Read more about the plants of the Atlantic Rainforest »

 Rainforests are important in providing essential ecological services.
 Forests cleanse the air and help to control rainfall.
 They are vital to the health of the planet.
 They also provide a number of daily resources, from products to medicines.

-Just 1% of the former cover of the Atlantic Rainforest survives in Argentina.
-The World Land Trust is working to protect one of the last strongholds of the Rainforest, in the Misiones province.
+Just 1 per cent of the former cover of the Atlantic Rainforest survives in Argentina.
+World Land Trust is working to protect one of the last strongholds of the Rainforest, in Misiones province.
 It is creating a corridor, the Moconá Corridor Reserve, between the Yaboti Biosphere Reserve and other protected areas of forest in neighbouring Brazil to create more than 100,000 acres of contiguous protected forest.

 The Misiones project area is home to some of the last Guaraní communities in Argentina.
 The health and protection of the environment is essential to the continuance of their traditional way of life.

 Read more about the Guaraní on Survival International's website »

 The 15,500 acre Guapi Assu Reserve is a critical haven for threatened species of plants and animals.
 This region has more than 8,000 endemic plant species and over 50 per cent of tree species unique to the Atlantic rainforest.

 The reserve also contains restored lowland wetland, with rare species of trees, orchids and bromeliads.
 Watch a video of Bill Oddie talking about the restoration work at REGUA »